Mehdi-Sh-Rad/To-do-List/README.md

-This is a simple to-do list
-It is written with javascript without database
+Hello This is simple To-do List which is written with JavaScript The template that is used was derived from https://codepen.io with some modifications.